-The resources may be found in print, microform, or Web-based.
-Most government documents can be checked out from the library with the exception of those specifically designated as “Reference”.
-Many of the documents are located in their own area of the library collection, while others are in the circulating non-fiction collection, pamphlet files, and audio-visual materials.
-Online sources for government documents may be reached via www.gpoaccess.gov or www.firstgov.gov .
+The resources may be found in print, or Web-based.
+Tangible government documents can be checked out from the library with the exception of those specifically designated as “Reference”.
+Many of the documents are located in storage, while others are in the circulating non-fiction collection.
+Online sources for government documents may be reached via www.gpo.gov/fdsys or www.usa.gov .
 Individual agencies and departments usually have direct web addresses as well.
 (Example: www.irs.gov , www.ssa.gov , www.epa.gov , etc.).
-State agencies and offices are also accessible on the Web through www.ohio.gov . or through individual department websites (www.dnr.gov , www.ag.state.oh.us , www.unemployment.ohio.gov , etc.)
+State agencies and offices are also accessible on the Web through www.ohio.gov . or through individual department websites (www.ohiodnr.gov , www.agri.ohio.gov , www.unemployment.ohio.gov , etc.).

 In accordance with Federal Depository regulations, mediated access is available for underage patrons who wish to use depository resources.